huwhallam/portfolio/README.md

 # Data Scientist
 I am a data scientist with seven years of experience crafting impactful, data-driven business solutions.
 <br>What sets me apart?
 I am a curiosity-led, creative, interdisplinary thinker, with a talent for active listening and working across diverse perspectives to drive innovation that truly meets my clients' needs.
 <br>I am passionate about empowering others and using data to promote understanding and create a better, fairer world.
-<br>I thrive on intellectual challenge, but also value having fun and being inclusive, collaborative and authentic while I do it!
+And while I thrive on intellectual challenge, I also value being inclusive, collaborative and authentic, and - not least - having fun while I do it!

 ### Education and training